wso2-extensions/esb-connector-amazonlambda/docs/layers.md

     <layerVersionNumber>{$ctx:layerVersionNumber}</layerVersionNumber>
     <layerStatementId>{$ctx:layerStatementId}</layerStatementId>
     <layerRevisionId>{$ctx:layerRevisionId}</layerRevisionId>
+    <apiVersionRemoveLayerVersionPermission>{$ctx:apiVersionRemoveLayerVersionPermission}</apiVersionRemoveLayerVersionPermission>
 </amazonlambda.removeLayerVersionPermission>
 ```

 **Properties**
+* apiVersionRemoveLayerVersionPermission : API version for RemoveLayerVersionPermission method.
-* layerName: The name or Amazon Resource Name (ARN) of the layer.
+* layerName : The name or Amazon Resource Name (ARN) of the layer.
-* layerVersionNumber: The version number of layer.
+* layerVersionNumber : The version number of layer.
-* layerRevisionId: Only update the policy if the revision ID matches the ID specified.
+* layerRevisionId : Only update the policy if the revision ID matches the ID specified.
 Use this option to avoid modifying a policy that has changed since you last read it.
-* layerStatementId: An identifier that distinguishes the policy from others on the same layer version.
+* layerStatementId : An identifier that distinguishes the policy from others on the same layer version.

 **Sample request**